Tony Canadeo

 Northern Building

-Now the headquarters of Brown County, the Northern Building at 308 East Walnut Street opened in 1930 as an office building for a variety of professional services, including attorneys, doctors, and insurance agents.
-From the time the Northern Building opened, Curly Lambeau represented Massachusetts Mutual Insurance Company and managed the from an office there.
+Now the headquarters of Brown County government, the Northern Building at 305 E. Walnut Street opened in 1930 as an office building for a variety of professional services, including attorneys, doctors, and insurance agents.
+(Pictured above: Northern Building Ad, Green Bay Press-Gazette, 1934.)
+At the time the Northern Building opened, Curly Lambeau represented Massachusetts Mutual Insurance Company and managed the Packers from an office there.

 Brown County Courthouse